fernangb/fernangb/README.md

 ## Hi there 👋

-## Eletronic and Computing Engineering student - UFRJ
+## Eletronic and Computing Engineering - UFRJ
 ## I’m currently working with:
 ### - NestJS
 ### - React